45 Famous Landmarks in Portugal You Have to See

 Also known as the Stock Exchange Palace, Bolsa Palace sits in Porto and was constructed in the 19th century in a Neoclassical style.
 The palace became a National Monument in 1982.

-This landmark features grand interior rooms with many ornate details and beautiful gardens and courtyards.
+This landmark has grand interior rooms with many ornate details and beautiful gardens and courtyards.
 You can now tour the palace and gardens and learn more about the building's rich history.

 Estação de São Bento